-Robberies of letter carriers and violent attacks on postal employees often are often quick and sometimes without any apparent evidence which would lead to the identification and prosecution of the perpetrator.
+Robberies of letter carriers and violent attacks on postal employees are often quick and sometimes without any apparent evidence which would lead to the identification and prosecution of the perpetrator.
 However, there are advanced investigative techniques specific to robbery investigations which increase the chances of a successful case resolution.
-The Postal Inspection Service currently delivers, and will continue to deliver to its personnel, training on advance robbery investigative techniques.
-This training leaves inspectors and analysts to employ these higher-level investigative techniques to the most complex robbery cases resulting in the likelihood of better investigative outcome.
+The Postal Inspection Service currently delivers and will continue to deliver training on advanced robbery investigation techniques to its personnel.
+This training enables inspectors and analysts to employ these higher-level investigative techniques to the most complex robbery cases, resulting in the likelihood of better investigative outcomes.